online-photo-submission/cloudcard-photo-downloader/README.md

     - default: `DOWNLOADED`
     - allowed values: `PENDING`,`APPROVED`,`DENIED`,`READY_FOR_DOWNLOAD`,`DOWNLOADED`,`DISCARDED`,`DONE`
     - description: Downloaded photos will be marked with this status in the CloudCard web application.
-- downloader.minPhotoIdLength
-    - default: `0`
-    - description: This setting causes photo IDs to be left padded with zeros (0) until they have at least this many digits.

 #### PhotoService Settings